opus-research/jgit/Documentation/technical/reftable.md

 - `0x0`: deletion; no value data (see transactions, below)
 - `0x1`: one 20-byte object id; value of the ref
 - `0x2`: two 20-byte object ids; value of the ref, peeled target
-- `0x3`: symref and text: `varint( text_len ) text`
+- `0x3`: symbolic reference: `varint( target_len ) target`

-Symbolic references use `0x3` with a `text` string starting with `"ref: "`, followed by the complete name of the reference target.
+Symbolic references use `0x3`, followed by the complete name of the reference target.
 No compression is applied to the target name.
-Other types of contents that are also reference-like, such as `FETCH_HEAD` and `MERGE_HEAD`, may also be stored using type `0x3`.

 Types `0x4..0x7` are reserved for future use.